sebastianschnock/calculator/README.md

 - support insertion of expression directly via keyboard
 - html5 polyfills?
 - integer overflows? big numbers?
-- clear on number when no operator is in front
 - decouple symbol on display from formula input